CoralineZdc/Emotion-Analysis/ReadMe.md

   --epochs EPOCHS       Number of epochs to train (default: 100) --learning_rate LEARNING_RATE
-                        Learning rate for the optimizer (default: 0.001) --model {vgg11,vgg13,vgg16,vgg19,resnet18,resnet34,resnet50,efficientnet,mobilenet,mobilefacenet}
+                        Learning rate for the optimizer (default: 0.001) --weight_decay WEIGHT_DECAY
-                        Model architecture to use (default: vgg16) --pretrained          Use pretrained weights for the model --freezed             Freeze the convolutional layers of the model --num_outputs NUM_OUTPUTS
+                        Weight decay for the optimizer (default: 5e-4) --model {vgg11,vgg13,vgg16,vgg19,resnet18,resnet34,resnet50,efficientnet,mobilenet,mobilefacenet}
-                        Number of outputs for the regression head (default: 3) --dropout_rate DROPOUT_RATE
+                        Model architecture to use (default: vgg16) --pretrained          Use pretrained weights for the model --freezed             Freeze the convolutional layers of the model --dropout_rate DROPOUT_RATE
                         Dropout rate for the regression head (default: 0.5) --optimizer {adam,sgd,adamw}
-                        Optimizer to use (default: adam) --cuda                Use CUDA for training if available --grad_clip GRAD_CLIP
+                        Optimizer to use (default: adam) --device {cuda,cpu}   Device to use for training (default: cuda if available, otherwise cpu) --grad_clip GRAD_CLIP
-                        Gradient clipping value (default: 0.0, no clipping) --data_augmentation_param DATA_AUGMENTATION_PARAM
+                        Gradient clipping value (default: 0.0, no clipping) --data_augmentation   Enable data augmentation --resume              Resume training from the last checkpoint if available --no_checkpoint       Disable checkpoint saving --no_model_save       Disable model saving --weights_VAD WEIGHTS_VAD
-                        Data augmentation parameter for rotation (degrees), scaling (percent), and shifting (percent) (default: 5)
+                        Weights for the V, A, and D losses (default: [1.0, 1.0, 1.0]) --orth_loss_weight ORTH_LOSS_WEIGHT
-  --resume              Resume training from the last checkpoint if available --no_checkpoint       Disable checkpoint saving --no_model_save       Disable model saving --lr_factor LR_FACTOR
+                        Weight for the orthogonality loss (default: 0.5) --lr_factor LR_FACTOR
                         Factor by which to reduce learning rate (default: 0.1) --lr_patience LR_PATIENCE